Azkae/emacs-conf/README.md

 TODO:
 - meow: explore N for reverse search
 - vertico-repeat with project-switch-project
-- disallow recursive M-o (no utility)
+- disallow recursive M-o
+- change the region color to blue